We independently evaluate all recommended products and services. If you click on links we provide, we may receive compensation. Learn more.

-Whether you're looking for professional development or just want to learn more about the spirits industry, online classes will give you the chance to learn from top-tier instructors, bar mentors, and drinks aficionados.
+Whether you're looking for professional development or just want to learn more about the spirits industry, online classes will give you the chance to learn from top-tier instructors, bar mentors, and drink aficionados.
 Regardless of your goals, you will likely need to take a variety of exams to earn the certification of your choosing.

-The 5 Best Online Spirits Classes of 2020
+Best Online Spirits Classes of 2023

-- BarSmarts: Best Overall
+- Best Overall: BarSmarts

-- JERRY: Best Mentorship
+- Best Mentorship: JERRY

 Best Overall : BarSmarts

 BarSmarts is one of the go-to spirits education platforms for bartenders and is designed to provide its students with a comprehensive foundation for any and all gigs.
 This resource was originally created for Pernod Ricard, but it has since become an industry standard.

 Upon registration, you’ll be able to take the course at your own pace.
 BarSmarts courses are around $29 each.

 Best International : Wine & Spirit Education Trust (WSET)

-For spirits, WSET offers three award levels, two of which are available online.
+For spirits, WSET offers three award levels, most of which are available online.
 Level 1 is a hands-on crash course for beginners and covers primary spirit categories from an all-around sensory perspective, while the more intermediate Level 2 ventures into spirit production methods, along with serving and cocktail fundamentals and technique.

-Both levels include a patented tasting approach and a final exam, and the time commitment ranges from six to 26 hours.
+Both levels include a patented tasting approach and a final exam, and the time commitment ranges from six to 84 hours.
 Graduates receive a certificate of completion and a lapel pin.

 Costs vary based on the provider you choose.

 Best Mentorship : JERRY

-Named for one of the spirits world’s original icons, Jerry Thomas, JERRY acts as a digital bar mentor, giving service professionals a modern and accessible means of learning on their computer, tablet, or phone at their own pace.
+Named for one of the liquor world’s original icons, Jerry Thomas, JERRY acts as a digital bar mentor, giving service professionals a modern and accessible means of learning on their computer, tablet, or phone at their own pace.

 Best Prestige : Society of Wine Educators - Certified Specialist of Spirits

 By joining the Society of Wine Educators (SWE), beverage pros and enthusiasts have access to a large selection of perks, including prep materials for exams like the Certified Specialist of Spirits (CSS).

-For approximately $135 a year, the Professional level membership is more cost-efficient than one introductory WSET course––a worthy investment, considering the return of the program and the prestige attached to the SWE name.
+For approximately $135 a year, the Professional level membership is more cost-efficient than one introductory WSET course—a worthy investment, considering the return of the program and the prestige attached to the SWE name.
 Still, the exam itself comes at an additional cost, as do the study materials.
 There is no cost for an actual course, however.